bazankamil/FrontendMentor/FrontendMentor-4-Social-proof-section-master/README.md

-# Frontend Mentor - Sunnyside agency landing page
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Sunnyside agency landing page](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents